 Topshop made the right move with this apology email.
 Using a website glitch as an excuse to give free shipping for a period of time is guaranteed to drive sales and appease the complainers.

-The Invitation Email
+Invitation Email Examples

-Segmentation is your secret weapon when it comes to invitation emails.
+Email list segmentation is your secret weapon when it comes to invitation emails.

 As long as you’re sending the right kinds of invitations to the right kinds of people, you’ll leave a positive impression and boost engagement with your brand.
 Create segments based on subscribers’ past behavior.

 Even though this isn’t an event invitation, it does a great job of making something that should be pretty commonplace (a business messaging channel) into something notable worth joining.